 For real-time price comparisons across multiple sites: Invisible Hand

 While Amazon has great deals, they don't always have the lowest price.
 The Invisible Hand browser plugin (for Chrome, Firefox and Safari) searches for deals in real time as you browse for products, so you can see the price on multiple sites at the same time.
 For example, if you're browsing on Walmart, you can see prices on Amazon, Target, Newegg and more.
 Invisible Hand will show you the base price and shipping charges, so you can make a fully accurate price comparison.
 Invisible Hand will also give you applicable coupons, saving you even more money.

 Since Invisible Hand searches in real time, you may need to exercise a little patience as the page loads.
 If you're not happy with the price you're seeing, you can click on the "Add to Price Alerts" button and create an Invisible Hand account to receive price alerts.

 Don't miss any coupons when you check out

 You'll never forget to apply coupons when you install the Honey browser extension (available for Edge, Safari, Chrome, Opera and Firefox).
 When you get to the checkout page of a merchant site, Honey will automatically find and apply known coupon and discount codes.

 Honey also lets you easily track price drops.
-When shopping on Amazon, Overstock, Target, Walmart, J.Crew, Saks Fifth Avenue, QVC, Loft, Kohl's, Best Buy, AliExpress, you can choose to add products to your Honey Droplist.
+Honey will show you When shopping on Amazon, Overstock, Target, Walmart, J.Crew, Saks Fifth Avenue, QVC, Loft, Kohl's, Best Buy, AliExpress, you can choose to add products to your Honey Droplist.
 When adding an item you can select the maximum price you want to pay and the period of time you want to track the item.
 You'll get an email when the price drops to below the price you set.